 Looking for lunchbox ideas beyond sandwiches?
 Try this Spanish Omelette packed full of veggies.
 It’s delicious hot or cold!

-If your kids are already getting bored of sandwiches in their packed lunch then try something a little different and make them this delicious Spanish Omelette.
+Then try something a little different and make them this delicious Lunchbox Spanish Omelette.

 - 4 large eggs

 - 2 tbsp creme fraiche or heavy cream